Guide Dogs reveals over half of British parents have been 'tech-shamed'

 Indeed, nearly two thirds of parents surveyed by Guide Dogs stated that having a tablet has encouraged their child to learn - and rather than endlessly 'scrolling', the survey has shown that nearly half of children use their tablets for drawing; over a third for reading; and one in nine use them to access mindfulness or mental health apps.

-The report comes as Guide Dogs highlights its new Tech for All scheme.
-This will enable thousands of children across the country with a visual impairment to have free technology to empower them in everyday life.
+The report was commissioned by Guide Dogs to highlight its recent Tech for All scheme, which has enabled thousands of children across the country with a visual impairment to have free technology to empower them in everyday life.

 6 year-old Nell Sutton has no vision in her left eye and limited vision in her right eye due to hereditary glaucoma.
 However, this does not hold her back and receiving a Tech for All iPad has enabled Nell to develop her cooking skills - something she is extremely passionate about.
 Nell is able to bake cookies independently for the first time helped by her new tech device: https://www.youtube.com/watch?v=2LDsA-HaRWA